 How Paysquare Supports Startups

 Paysquare has been delivering payroll outsourcing and compliance services in India for over two decades.
 With a team of more than 800 payroll professionals, compliance specialists, and HR consultants, they support organizations ranging from early-stage startups to large multinational enterprises.
+What sets Paysquare apart:- Deep regulatory expertise across Indian labor and tax law.

 - Proprietary payroll technology built specifically for accuracy and compliance.